nuxt-modules/prismic/docs/content/en/previews.md

 ## Disabling previews

-This module comes with previews enabled by default, if you want to disable previews on you website you can set the `preview` key of the module options to `false`:
+This module comes with previews enabled by default, if you want to disable previews on your website you can set the `preview` key of the module options to `false`:

 ```javascript[nuxt.config.js]
 prismic: {